oracle/weblogic-kubernetes-operator/docs-source/content/faq/cannot-pull-image.md

 When you see these kinds of errors it means that Kubernetes cannot find your Docker image.
 The most common causes are:

-* The `image` value is your domain resource is set incorrectly, meaning Kubernetes will be trying to pull the wrong image
+* The `image` value in your domain resource is set incorrectly, meaning Kubernetes will be trying to pull the wrong image
 * The image requires authentication or permission in order to pull it and you have not configured Kubernetes with the necessary credentials, for example in an `imagePullSecret`
-* You built the image on a machine that is not where your `kubelet` is running and Kubernetes cannot see the image, meaning you need to copy the image to the worker nodes or put it in a Docker registry that is accessible the to worker nodes
+* You built the image on a machine that is not where your `kubelet` is running and Kubernetes cannot see the image, meaning you need to copy the image to the worker nodes or put it in a Docker registry that is accessible the to all of the worker nodes

 Let's review what happens when Kubernetes starts a pod.